markhoney/mark.honeychurch.org/docs/blog/life/scary/index.md

 >
 > It would be highly beneficial to your privacy if you didn’t ignore it.
 >
 > I have placed a Malware on an adult website (…P…0…r…n site) and as you visited and watched the video your device has been affected, placing a spyware on your machine.
-Which has recorded you both with webcam and screen capture while you had your “fun Time” allowing me to see exactly what you see.
+Which has recorded you both with webcam and screen capture while you had your "fun Time" allowing me to see exactly what you see.
 >
 > This has also affected your smartphone via an exploit.
 So do not think for one minute you can circumvent this by reinstalling your OS.
 You have already been recorded.
 >